STAND. COM. REP. NO. 162

 State of Hawaii

-Your Committee on Education, to which was referred H.B.
-No. 1223 entitled:
+Your Committee on Agriculture and Environment, to which was referred S.B.
+No. 743 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1223, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1223, H.D.
-1, and be referred to your Committee on Judiciary & Hawaiian Affairs.
+As affirmed by the record of votes of the members of your Committee on Agriculture and Environment that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 743 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.